 When you get into Bantayan Island, food is never a headache in this secluded place.
 In whatever resort you are in, they will surely prepare good food for you.

-But like any other guests, you can also buy fresh seafood along the shore.
-Fishermen tend to sell their freshly-catch fish and crabs in beach resorts and offer to cook them for you on additional cost.
+But like any other guest, you can also buy fresh seafood along the shore.
+Fishermen tend to sell their freshly-catch fish and crabs in beach resorts and offer to cook them for you on an additional cost.

 If you want to get a little adventure, there are few restaurants nearby to hop in.
 Choose from Italian restaurants like Caffe del Mare or Filipino cuisine like HR Native Restaurant.
 Optionally, you can go cheaper as there are selected places where you can get street food like barbecue or “Lechon Manok” and the like.

 I have been to Bantayan quite a few times already and I never get tired of going back.
 This is yet the best island for relaxing especially during summer in Cebu.
 Bantayan island is Cebu’s own version of Boracay and we, fellow Cebuanos are proud of it!